LibraryCarpentry/curriculum-advisors/notes/lc-overview-decommission-notes.md

 1. Set date for decommission (set at March 29, 2024)
 2. "Add a callout box in the Index.md file - the best we can do right now. "
 3. Lisa request write privileges on the lc-overview repo (she hadn't done that since the lesson was transitioned to  Workbench in September 2023)
 4. SLACK announcements to Libraries channel, slack (#libraries)
+5. SLACK announcement to instructors channel (#instructors)